Is There a Difference Between Bipolar and Manic Depression?

-Psychotherapy: Talk therapy and group therapy helps individuals process the disruption that their bipolar disorder causes in daily life and find solutions for managing relationships and other stressors better.
-CBT can assist the individual with shifting pessimistic thoughts that drives irrational behaviors to more optimistic thinking.
+Psychotherapy: Talk therapy and group therapy help individuals process the disruption that their bipolar disorder causes in daily life and find solutions for managing relationships and other stressors better.
+CBT can assist the individual with shifting pessimistic thoughts that drive irrational behaviors to more optimistic thinking.

 Medical detox and addiction treatment for dual diagnosis: Substance use disorders often co-occur with bipolar disorder.
 If so, the individual will benefit from detox and addiction treatment in addition to the targeted treatment for bipolar disorder.

 Elevation Behavioral Health is a Leading Provider of Bipolar Disorder Treatment